hamani115/hip-graphs-test/readme.md

 ---

-*Feel free to open an issue or submit a pull request if you run into problems or wish to contribute improvements.*Below is an example **README** for your HIP code repository.
-It closely mirrors the CUDA version but adapts instructions for HIP/ROCm, using `hipcc` and `gfx1100`.
-Adjust paths, filenames, and other specifics as needed.
+*Feel free to open an issue or submit a pull request if you run into problems or wish to contribute improvements.*

----